Power-off Shutdown and Power-loss Resumption

 #

-- In the printer configuration page, find the
+- In the printer configuration page, locate the

 plr.cfg

-file. - Empty its content, then paste the configuration below
+file. - Clear its contents and paste the configuration below.

 [mcu host]